sembaynaz/iOS_Market/README.md

 - **My Products:** Users can edit the products they added themselves.
 ---

+## AlertViewController
+- The AlertView and AlertViewController combination allows for the creation of customizable alerts with different messages, images, and button titles.
+- The AlertDelegate protocol provides a way for the alert to communicate with the presenting view controller when the user taps the agree button.

+---
 ## Contribution
 Contributions to this project are welcome!
 You can organize my code, add a new functionalities, user interface improvments,testing, error handling, add Combine, add the back-end.